JONAH: Permanent injunction

 In December 2015, the parties entered into a settlement agreement that required JONAH to shut down entirely and prohibited founder Arthur Goldberg and counselor Alan Downing from engaging in any form of conversion therapy in New Jersey.
 Under the settlement, the defendants were obliged to pay the full in damages awarded by the jury to compensate the plaintiffs for the fees they paid to JONAH and for remedial mental health counseling for one plaintiff.
 The proposed judgment included a $3.5 million award of legal fees.
 The plaintiffs agreed to accept an undisclosed portion of that award, but the defendants would remain liable for the full amount if they violated the agreement.
+According to federal tax records, JONAH formally dissolved in 2016.

 Aftermath

 Eleven days after the verdict, JONAH was reincorporated as JIFGA, "Jewish Institute for Global Awareness", keeping JONAH's assets, leadership and operations, as well as the same address and phone number.
 The Southern Poverty Law Center says that this is an attempt to evade the shutdown order and has appealed to the courts to enforce the previous ruling against JIFGA.
 In June 2019, Judge Bariso found that JIFGA was an illegitimate attempt to continue JONAH in violation of the court order.
 He ordered JIFGA to shut down within thirty days and pay a $3.5 million fine to victims of the scam.
 The judge forbade Arthur Goldberg and Elaine Berk from serving in executive leadership or on the board of any nonprofit organization.
+According to federal tax records, JIFGA technically continued to operate until 2020.